ABSP Online League

-- Can I 'unfriend' my opponents once the games are finished?
+- Can I 'unfavourite' my opponents once the games are finished?

-- It is strongly recommended that you do not routinely
+- Yes.
+However, it is recommended that you do not

-unfriend your opponents, because in all likelihood, you will be playing
+routinely unfavourite your opponents, because in all likelihood, you will

-against them again in the next round or so.
-This leads to delays at the
+be playing against many of the same people again in the next round or so.

 - Can I play on my iPhone, iPad, Android phone or tablet?

-- Yes, the EA Scrabble MATTEL app is available on both the Apple and
+- Yes, Scrabble GO is available on both the Apple and

 Android app stores.